 Our customers are primarily pharmaceutical and biotechnology companies that are located in the U.S. and Europe and with whom we have multi-year arrangements.
-Our accounts receivable balance contains billed and unbilled trade receivables from product sales, milestones, other contingent payments and royalties, as well as reimbursable costs from collaborative research and development agreements.
-As of March 31, 2020, our accounts receivable includes \$10.9 million under customer contracts from our collaboration partners and \$31.2 million for unbilled net expense reimbursements from our collaboration partner Bristol-Myers Squibb Company (BMS).
+Our accounts receivable balance contains billed and unbilled trade receivables from product sales, milestones (to the extent that they have been achieved and are due from the counterparty), other contingent payments and royalties, as well as reimbursable costs from collaborative research and development agreements.
+As of September 30, 2020, our accounts receivable includes \$13.0 million under customer contracts from our collaboration partners and \$29.9 million for unbilled net expense reimbursements from our collaboration partner Bristol-Myers Squibb Company (BMS).
 As of December 31, 2019, our accounts receivable included \$12.8 million from customer contracts and \$24.0 million for unbilled net expense reimbursements from BMS.
 We generally do not require collateral from our customers.
 We perform a regular review of our customers' credit risk and payment histories, including payments made after period end.
-Historically, we have not experienced credit losses from our accounts receivable.
-We have not recorded a reserve for credit losses at March 31, 2020 or December 31, 2019.
+Historically, we have not experienced credit losses from our accounts receivable and recorded no bad debt expense for the three and nine months ended September 30, 2020 and 2019.
+We have not recorded a reserve for credit losses at September 30, 2020 or December 31, 2019.

 We are dependent on our suppliers and contract manufacturers to provide raw materials and drugs of appropriate quality and reliability and to meet applicable contract and regulatory requirements.
 In certain cases, we rely on single sources of supply of one or more critical materials.
-Consequently, in the event that supplies are delayed or interrupted for any reason, our ability to develop and produce our drug candidates or our ability to meet our supply obligations could be significantly impaired, which could have a material adverse effect on our business, financial condition and results of operations.
+Consequently, in the event that supplies are delayed or interrupted for any reason, including as a result of the COVID-19 pandemic, our ability to develop and produce our drug candidates, our ability to supply comparator drugs for our clinical trials, or our ability to meet our supply obligations could be significantly impaired, which could have a material adverse effect on our business, financial condition and results of operations.

-For our available-for-sale securities, we have significant concentrations of issuers in the banking and financial services, automotive and food and beverage industries.
+For our available-for-sale securities, we have significant concentrations of issuers in the banking and financial services industry.
 While our investment policy requires that we only invest in highly-rated securities and limit our exposure to any single issuer, the COVID-19 pandemic may materially affect the financial conditions of issuers.
 Additionally, pursuant to our investment policy, we may sell securities before maturity if the issuer's credit rating has been downgraded below our minimum credit rating requirements, which may result in a loss on the sale.
 As a result of the COVID-19 pandemic, we have begun to see an increase in credit downgrades for certain of our securities.
 Accordingly, if the COVID-19 pandemic or other factors result in downgrades below our minimum credit rating requirements and if we decide to sell these securities, we may experience losses on such sales.